 Who We Help

-Retirement begins the transition phase from wealth accumulation to planning for income and distribution, possibly preservation, and asset transfers.
-As part of this plan, we consider market risk, risk tolerance, taxation, social security, premature death, inflation, medical and long-term care expenses, and wealth transfer strategies.
+Retirement begins the transition phase from wealth accumulation to planning for distribution plans, possibly preservation, and asset transfers.
+As part of this plan, we consider market risk, risk tolerance, taxation, tax strategies, social security, premature death, inflation, medical and long-term care expenses, and wealth transfer strategies.

-Our holistic approach to financial planning is designed to guide from early retirement to final transfer of assets.
-Therefore, we can recommend this plan only for those ready to enter this stage.
+Our holistic approach to financial planning is designed to guide from early retirement all the way to the final transfer of assets.
+Therefore, we can recommend this plan only for those ready to enter, or already in, this stage.
 Experience shows that beginning this planning process too far in advance will not provide an accuracy level that is within our comfort zone.
 However, we do find this is a great litmus test to explore if retirement is viable within a three-year time frame.

-While this planning process is not as comprehensive as the full retirement planning, it can be a great option for those in their 30s, 40s or early 50s who have assets they wish to grow but want to manage the risk in the portfolio.
+While this planning process focuses solely on investments, it can be a great option for those in their 30s, 40s or early 50s who have assets they wish to grow and desire a professional to manage and advise on their investment account.
 We find most who choose this program wish to plan with a purpose while ensuring that their investments leave them with options.

-Those with the sufficient portable assets available for this process will benefit from diversification options which allow a professionally managed portfolio that is designed with a focus on the individual’s goals.
-Usually, such assets come from a 401K rollover, divorce, inheritance or non-qualified investments.
+Those with sufficient portable assets available for this process will benefit from professionally managed portfolios that offer a wide variety of diversification options designed with a focus on the individual’s goals.
+Usually, such assets come from a former employer's 401K, savings, divorce, inheritance, or other investment accounts.

 Specializing in Corporate Employees